 | || |

 96 integrations including Salesforce, Hubspot, Microsoft Teams, Whatsapp, Slack, Outlook, Gmail

 Zoom's App Marketplace gives users access to over 1,000 integrations.
 Examples include Mailchimp, Jira, Gmail, Shopify and Trello

 While Zoom is a well-known video call platform, RingCentral's niche lies in VoIP communication.
 This means that your ideal match will ultimately depend on which service you need more.
 This being said, both providers offer lots of quality voice calling and web conferencing features, so comparisons can be made between the two.

 When it comes to business features, it's a close toss-up — but RingCentral narrowly takes the crown.
 From call forwarding and barging to spam prevention, the provider's business call features are superior to Zoom's.
-However, if you're willing to fork out $19.99 per month, per user for Zoom One's Business Plus plan, you'll have access to Zoom's full suite of video and voice calling tools.
+However, if you're willing to fork over $12.49 per user, per month for Zoom One instead of just the $10 per user per month for the Zoom Phone plan, you'll have access to Zoom's full suite of video and voice calling tools.